Jack-A-Cooper/Cpp-Poker-Hand-Validator-and-Evaluator/README.md

 In essence, if no one has any type of hand, the highest card wins.
 If it is a one-pair, the highest card wins again.
 For two-pair, the highest pair wins.
 For three-of-a-kind highest trips wins.
 For straights and flushes, the highest card wins.
-For full-houses, the highest trips wins.
+For full-houses, the highest trips win.
 For four-of-a-kind, the highest four-of-a-kind wins.
 For straight flushes, top cards or overall highest card will determine the winner.
 For royal flushes, they will always tie.
 For pairs/kinds that result in matching high pairs/kinds (i.e., both have a three-of-a-kind of Jack's), then the tie-winner defaults to the highest card holding pair.